-The following 5 Break dancing videos will teach you some of the basics of this dance style.
+The following 5 videos will teach you how to breakdance step by step.
 We recommend that you watch these lessons in order as they are arranged from easiest to hardest.
 A word of caution, you must be careful hen you attempt these moves.
 Be sure to study the movements very carefully and slowly and then ease into them.
 Enjoy!

 Lesson #1: Top Rock

 This a foundational move for breakdancers.
 Here you will be doing a step forward across, followed by replacing back and then a side step to finish off.
 You can stylize this move in any way you want.

 Lesson #2: Footwork & Freezes

 Here is the 6-step basic movement which is essential for all beginners.
 You can take this step and do tons of variations with it.
 Then you want to throw in a freeze at the end to spice it up.

 Use one hand to anchor yourself to the floor and use the other arm to build momentum and push your whole body to turn in a circle.

 In this video you will learn how to do the backspin in break dance.
 Its not that difficult!

 These are essentially flips and are suited for advanced beginner to intermediate level dancers.
 First master the arms only and then coordinate them with the rest of your body.